 KRS 45A.343 permits any local public agency to adopt the Model Procurement Code.
-If adopted, no other statutes governing purchasing apply.
+If adopted, the agency is governed by KRS 45A.345 to 45A.460 and no other statutes governing purchasing apply.

 The general rule under the code is that all contracts or purchases are to be awarded by competitive, sealed bidding.
 As set out in statutory provisions, the code allows competitive negotiations, noncompetitive negotiations, and negotiations after competitive sealed bidding on some occasions, if specific written findings are given.
 Model procurement allows local school districts to acquire supplies and/or equipment outside of the purchasing agreements held by the federal government, the state Finance and Administration Cabinet or education cooperatives if: